The turbocharger pressure regulator rod cannot be adjusted.

 Consequently, the boost pressure is removed from the pneumatic actuator, and the pressure regulator valve closes.

-After the engine starts, supply voltage is supplied to the solenoid valve, which is open in the initial position.
+After the engine starts, power is supplied to the solenoid valve, which is initially open.